 Art and history are everywhere you go.
 Venice has a sense of age and history, a feeling that not much has changed since the Renaissance.
 Murals, statues and religious iconography are everywhere, outside homes, on street walls and in the parks.
 We even found a local supermarket with huge heavenly murals sprawled across the ceiling.

 We loved the San Marco Piazza, which is one of the most iconic areas of Venice.
 I recommend a trip to see the stunning views from the San Marco Campanile, and a look inside Saint Mark's Basilica.

 Outside the tourist hubs, Venice is surprisingly quiet.
 In some areas we went for a long time without seeing anyone.
 Everything was very beautiful, peeling paint layered in perfect tones, buildings accented with colourful shutters and flower filled window boxes.
-At the same time, there was sometimes a sense of deterioration, with a lot of crumbling exteriors and buildings left empty.

 We stayed in the Hotel Ai Mori D'Oriente, a beautiful 4 star hotel that I would absolutely recommend.
 It sits beside the Rio della Sensa in the Cannaregia quarter, and is perfectly located with short walks to wherever you want to go.
 Our longest walk was to the San Marco Piazza, which took us about an hour, but that was only because it took us so long to walk anywhere; there was so much to see and we were constantly stopping to capture everything on camera.